KE013

 Year of assessment (most recent) State (condition) Pressure (threat) Response (action)

-2021 very unfavourable very high negligible
+2021 very poor very high very low

 For more information about IBA monitoring, please click here